-- 4.1 To assess the population and socio-economic characteristics of the Project, a combination of sources has been used, namely the 2011 Population Census, past experience from other URA redevelopment projects, and for the accommodation assessment, approved building plans and on-site non-obtrusive inspection. - 4.2 The Census and Statistics Department's (C&SD) website provides the 2011 Population Census and the information is down to Tertiary Planning Unit (TPU) and Constituency Area levels.
-Some information, which is at the Large Street Block (LSB) level, is also obtained from C&SD upon request. - 4.3 The Project falls within To Kwa Wan South Constituency (G14) of the Kowloon City (KC) District (Figure 4.1).
+- 4.3 The Project falls within To Kwa Wan South Constituency (G14) of the Kowloon City (KC) District (Figure 4.1).
 It lies within TPU/SB 244/07 and LSB 244/01L (Figure 4.2).
-Apart from existing buildings covered by the Project which fall within TPU/SB 244/07, the said LSB 244/01L covers also similar type of buildings within TPU/SBs 244/01 and 244/02. - 4.4 The DURF SIA report has suggested that the average household size within its study area ranges from 2.6 to 2.9.
+Apart from existing buildings covered by the Project which fall within TPU/SB 244/07, the said LSB 244/01L covers also similar type of buildings within TPU/SBs 244/01 and 244/02. - 4.4 The DURF SIA report has suggested that the average household size within its study area is around 2.6-2.9.
 However, such figure corresponds to the wide study area of KC DURF, which may be less representative for older, dilapidated buildings with sub-divided flats that are in need of redevelopment.
 Based on past URA experience, the average household size of those within the Project is estimated to be around 2.1.
 A tenure split of about 20% owner occupied and 80% tenanted households is assumed in the preparation of this report. - 4.5 Given the background of the (general and non-obtrusive nature) source of the data available to carry out this Stage 1 SIA, the assessments derived should only be considered as indicative and for reference use only.